-With the approval of the Director of the MPA Program and Associate Dean of the Hauptmann School of Public Affairs, BPA students who have senior standing with a 3.6 GPA or higher may take up to 9 credit hours at the graduate level that count toward both the undergraduate and graduate degree.
-A student must be enrolled in at least 12 semester credit hours combined of undergraduate and graduate classes each semester that he or she is taking MPA credits under this option.
+With the approval of the Director of the MPA Program and Dean of the College of Management, BPA students who have senior standing with a 3.6 GPA or higher may take up to 9 credit hours at the graduate level that count toward both the undergraduate and graduate degree.
+A student must be enrolled in at least 12 semester credit hours combined of undergraduate and graduate and graduate classes each semester that he or she is taking MPA credits under this option.
 See the Master of Public Affairs for complete information and requirements.